sj-piano/eth-contract-hello-world-typescript/README.md

 So, let's begin.

-We use the log level `info` throughout.
+We generally use the log level `info` here.
 This provides extra information that will help us understand what went wrong if a problem occurs.

 In your Metamask wallet, create a dedicated "Test" account.
 Switch to "Ethereum Mainnet".
 We assume that you already have some Ethereum in Metamask or in another wallet tool.
 Transfer some ETH to this address.
 Copy the address.